everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_standings.md

     GET leagues/:id/standings

 ## Description
-Returns a list of the current standings (i.e. the Table) for the league.
+Returns a list of the current standings (i.e. the tables) for the league.

+A league may contain one or many groups.
+For example, the NHL league has several groups, such as the conferences (Eastern and Western) and divisions (Atlantic, Pacific, etc.).
+One team may belong to more than one group.
+Most leagues, however, has only one group.

+The league standings, commonly visualized as a table, is essentially a list of the teams and their respective stats, sorted by one of the stats attributes, normally the total points.

 ## Parameters
 * id (required) - The League ID